Antibiotics: Are you misusing them?

 - Protect people from antibiotic-resistant infections

-- Avoid side effects from using antibiotics inappropriately
+- Avoid side effects from using antibiotics incorrectly

-Many hospitals and medical associations have implemented new diagnostic and treatment guidelines to ensure effective treatments for bacterial infections and reduce inappropriate use of antibiotics.
+Many hospitals and medical associations have applied new guidelines to diagnose and treat infections.
+These guidelines have been made to ensure effective treatments are given for bacterial infections and to reduce incorrect use of antibiotics.

 The public also plays a role in antibiotic stewardship.
 You can help reduce the development of antibiotic resistance if you:

-- Avoid pressuring your doctor to give you an antibiotic prescription.
-Ask your doctor for advice on how to treat symptoms.
+- Avoid pressuring your health care provider to give you an antibiotic prescription.
+Ask your health care provider for advice on how to treat symptoms.

-- Make sure you and your children receive recommended vaccinations.
-Some recommended vaccines protect against bacterial infections, such as diphtheria and whooping cough (pertussis).
+- Get all recommended vaccines.
+Some vaccines protect against bacterial infections, such as diphtheria and whooping cough (pertussis).
+Check to see if you need any vaccines before travel, too.

-- Reduce your risk of getting a foodborne bacterial infection.
-Don't drink raw milk, wash your hands, and cook foods to a safe internal temperature.
+- Lower your risk of getting a bacterial infection spread by food.
+Don't drink raw milk.
+Wash your hands before making food and before eating.
+Cook foods to a safe internal temperature.

-- Use antibiotics only as prescribed by your doctor.
-Take the prescribed daily dosage, and complete the entire course of treatment.
+- Use antibiotics only as prescribed by your health care provider.
+Take the prescribed daily amount.
+Complete the entire treatment.
+Tell your health care provider if you have any side effects.

 - Never take leftover antibiotics for a later illness.
-They may not be the correct antibiotic and would not be a full course of treatment.
+They may not be the correct antibiotic.
+And they likely don't include a full treatment course.

-- Never take antibiotics prescribed for another person.
+- Never take antibiotics prescribed for another person or let anyone else take your antibiotics.

 ErrorEmail field is required